 Relevance of PhD

-This PhD attempts to quantify uncertainty of agent-based models with application to malaria intervention modeling.
+This PhD attempts to quantify uncertainty of agent-based models with application to malariagen intervention modeling.
 It aims to provide insights about the influence of parameter uncertainty on the robustness of model outputs and resulting conclusions made for future planning of interventions at the sub-national level.
 This work represents the first effort to consider and account for uncertainty from other parameters in the OpenMalaria Ghana model, apart from the entomological inoculation rate (EIR) and assess the impact this would have on simulating the effect of malaria interventions at the sub-national level.

 Sensitivity analysis for geographic and intervention modeling parameters will be performed where we calculate the sensitivity indices of vector composition, coverage and half-life parameters to clinical cases averted and prevalence reduction and identify the most important parameters for the Ghana model.
 These indices will tell us how crucial each parameter is to the relevant outcomes.
 An efficient sampling-based inference framework for multiple parameters will be developed and uncertainty quantification performed for malaria interventions applied to Ghana data.
 Lastly, scenario modeling for malaria interventions in Ghana will be performed incorporating the parametric uncertainty.
 This will serve as a guide to the country in efficient resource allocations, and in assessing the impact of interventions.